Avinash1027/Avinash1027/README.md

 # 👋 About Me

 Hi!
-I'm Avinash Mishra, a passionate Frontend Developer and Data Enthusiast with a love for crafting user-friendly interfaces and analyzing data to uncover insights.
+I'm Avinash Mishra, Data Enthusiast with a love for analyzing data to uncover insights.
 I thrive on solving challenging problems and staying updated with the latest technologies.

 🌱 Currently Exploring: Machine Learning applications, MLOps and Competitive Programming strategies.